 Can I get a syllabus? -Yes, the syllabi are to the right.
 I teach every semester, and teach both online and in the traditional classroom.
 Be sure you download the syllabus for the online class and for the right semester.
-PSYC 2306 is Human Sexuality and PSYC 2314 is Lifespan Development.
+PSYC 2306.4002 is the Human Sexuality Online course that begins January 12, 2015.
+PSYC 2306.4003 is the Human Sexuality Online course that begins March 12, 2015 and runs for 8-weeks.
+PSYC 2314.4004 is the Lifespan Development Online Course that begins January 12, 2015.
 This page generated by the college system does not work for everyone.
 Be sure your Pop Up Blocker (usually found under “Tools”) is turned off.
 If you have difficulties downloading the syllabi, please email me and I will send you a copy.
 Changes may occur (such as due dates, etc) in the syllabus before class begins, so always download the syllabus from within the class once the class begins.

 What textbook do I need for Lifespan Development, PSYC 2314?
 Kathleen Berger.
 Invitation to the Life Span.
 2nd ed.
 Worth Publishers.
 (2013).
 ISBN: 978-1429283526.

 What textbook do I need for Human Sexuality, PSYC 2306?
 Bruce King and Pamela Regan.
 Human Sexuality Today.
 8th ed.
 Pearson.
 (2014).
 ISBN: 978-0205988006.